codingisfun-96/codingisfun-96.github.io/README.md

 # Module-2 Coding Assignment-

-<u>Coursera course: HTML, CSS, and Javascript for Web Developers</u>
+_Coursera course: HTML, CSS, and Javascript for Web Developers_

 # To see the output [CLICK HERE](https://codingisfun-96.github.io/Coursera-Assignments/Module-2/)